 For some, 2 hours and 55 minutes is a long time to stay alert and mentally active!
 Just like running a marathon or long-distance race, you can’t just show up and expect to finish well without practice!
 Here are a few ways to prepare your brain for the length of the ACT.

 Read a book

 Not only will focused time reading prepare your brain for the Reading section of the ACT, but it will also help you expand your concentration and attention span.
 So you’ll be ready to read and comprehend the other sections of the test as well.
 When you feel your brain drifting, try to keep reading a bit longer.
 Challenge yourself and build your focus.

-Do brain-training (or actual) puzzles
+Do brain-training (or jigsaw) puzzles

 Take practice ACT tests

-Beyond taking the ACT multiple times during your junior and senior years, you should also take some practice ACT tests.
-Do what you can to create test-like surroundings and make sure you time yourself!
+Beyond taking the ACT multiple times during your junior and senior years, you should also take practice ACT tests.
+Do what you can to create test-like surroundings and make sure you time yourself.
 You aren’t just preparing for the questions—you’re preparing yourself to answer them under the pressure of a time limit.